Monday to Friday

 Visitors may also park on the streets surrounding the campus during business hours.
 Metered and unmetered parking is available on Elm Street, Green Street, Round Hill Road, Henshaw Avenue, Prospect Street, and other city streets close to Smith College campus.
 There are also several public parking lots and a covered parking garage in downtown Northampton, all within a 10-to-15 minute walk of the Smith College campus.

 Parking in these facilities is inexpensive and plentiful.
-The garage and largest lots are located between Pleasant and Old South Streets.
 See Northampton parking information & map.

-Click here for directions to Smith, transportation options, local accommodations, restaurants, and more.
-Let us know if you have any further questions.
+Please see Visiting Smith for directions to Smith College, transportation options, local accommodations, restaurants, and more.